nomp-org/libnomp/docs/usage.rst

 Make sure both `NOMP_INSTALL_DIR` and `NOMP_CLANG_DIR` are set and follow the :doc:`Build Instructions <build>` correctly.

-Create new folder(`nomp-test`) and add following files in the folder.
+Create the following files in your working directory.

 The `foo.c` file contains the example with nomp pragmas.